funilrys/PyFunceble/docs/configuration/location.rst

 - :code:`.PyFunceble.yaml`
     - This file is generated automatically if missing.
-    - This file is may be automatically updated if you choose to merge the upstream configuration when a new key is introduced or removed.
+    - This file is automatically replaced if you choose to merge the upstream configuration when a features key is introduced or removed.

+      This "new" behavior was introduced at the same time `.PyFunceble.overwrite.yaml` was.
+This is to ensure PyFunceble at all time is running on a fully compatible version of `.PyFunceble.yaml`

 - :code:`.PyFunceble.overwrite.yaml`
     - This file can only be maintained by a human-controlled